Campus Improvement Plan

 Strategy's Expected Result/Impact: Increase percent of students who are "On-Track" in reading and math as measured on MAP.

-Staff Responsible for Monitoring: Campus Testing Coordinator
+Staff Responsible for Monitoring: Campus Assessment and Instruction Support Specialist

 Title I: